Uncodedtech/Jobslist/README.md

 # Jobslist

-> **This repo includes list of *forked* repositories which hold a list of opportunities available to people in tech.**
+> **This repository includes links to *forked* repositories which hold a list of opportunities available to people in tech.**

 * [awesome-job-list](https://github.com/Uncodedtech/awesome-job-list)
 * [Companies that don't have a broken hiring process](https://github.com/Uncodedtech/hiring-without-whiteboards)